 Principle 2: Respect that Your Students Have Different Learning Styles

 There are three general learning styles: visual, auditory, and kinesthetic.

 Visual learners rely on pictures.
 They love graphs, diagrams, and illustrations.
 “Show me,” is their motto.
 They often sit in the front of the classroom to avoid visual obstructions and to watch you, the teacher.
 They want to know what the subject looks like.
 You can best communicate with them by providing handouts, writing on the white board, and using phrases like, “Do you see how this works?”

 Auditory learners listen carefully to all sounds associated with the learning.
 “Tell me,” is their motto.
 They will pay close attention to the sound of your voice and all of its subtle messages, and they will actively participate in discussions.
 You can best communicate with them by speaking clearly, asking questions, and using phrases like, “How does that sound to you?”

-Kinesthetic learners need to physically do something to understand it.
+Tactile or kinesthetic learners need to physically do something to understand it.
 Their motto is “Let me do it.”
 They trust their feelings and emotions about what they’re learning and how you’re teaching it.
 They want to actually touch what they’re learning.
 They are the ones who will get up and help you with role playing.
 You can best communicate with them by involving volunteers, allowing them to practice what they’re learning, and using phrases like, “How do you feel about that?”